hjwnCino/todo-list/README.md

 ## Example Application - Smart Checklist:
-Smart Checklist is a Funless feature that is used to track work efforts (requirements) needed in the context of a given record.
+Smart Checklist is a FunLess feature that is used to track work efforts (requirements) needed in the context of a given record.
 Smart Checklist is built to support building requirements on any SObject.
 Smart Checklist has implications for many different areas of the nCino product and will be leveraged differently by the different teams.